Eagle Point Credit Company Inc - GuruFocus.com

-Eagle Point Credit Company Inc. (the “Company”) (NYSE:ECC, ECCC, ECC PRD, ECCV, ECCW, ECCX) today is pleased to announce the declaration of distributions on shares of the Company’s common stock.
+Eagle Point Credit Company Inc. (the “Company”) (NYSE:ECC, ECCC, ECC PRD, ECCV, ECCW, ECCX) today is pleased to declare a special distribution of $0.50 per common share, payable on January 24, 2023 to stockholders of record on December 23, 2022.

 |